 - Place some of the rosemary leaves around the pork.
 Serve with roasted potatoes and broccoli.

-Instant Pot Pork Butt … It’s What’s For Dinner
+Instant Pot Pork Roast … It’s What’s For Dinner

 This recipe was first published in March of 2019 and updated with step by step instructions April of 2023.